huggingface/transformers/docs/source/en/model_doc/musicgen_melody.md

 >>> decoder = MusicgenMelodyForConditionalGeneration.from_pretrained("ylacombe/musicgen-melody").decoder
 ```

-Since the text encoder and audio decoder models are frozen during training, the MusicGen decoder [`MusicgenMelodyForCausalLM`]
+Since the text encoder and audio encoder models are frozen during training, the MusicGen decoder [`MusicgenMelodyForCausalLM`]
 can be trained standalone on a dataset of encoder hidden-states and audio codes.
 For inference, the trained decoder can
-be combined with the frozen text encoder and audio decoder to recover the composite [`MusicgenMelodyForConditionalGeneration`]
+be combined with the frozen text encoder and audio encoder to recover the composite [`MusicgenMelodyForConditionalGeneration`]
 model.

 ## Checkpoint Conversion